Nuked88/ComfyUI-N-Nodes/README.md

 - `size`: Target size if resizing by height or width.
 - `images_limit`: Limit number of frames to extract.
 - `batch_size`: Batch size for encoding frames.
+- `starting_frame`: Select which frame to start from.
+- `autoplay`: Select whether to autoplay the video.

 #### Output